biocore/emp/code/README.md

 ## code

 Code for reproducing sequence processing, data analysis, and figure generation.
-Use of this code is described in `../figures`.
+The use of this code is described in the top-level direcotry `figures`.